PrebenHesvik/Learning-Devops/Docker/docker.md

   - `docker-compose up --build` ==> rebuild image and spin up all of the services
   - `docker-compose down` ==> tear it all down
   - `docker-compose logs` ==> view all logs in a single stream
+- It is possible to call the docker-compose file something else, for example `dev.yaml`.
+To run docker-compose we would write `docker-compose -f dev.yaml up`.